From Plant to Pond ##

 This discovery lead the way to bigger and better technologies.
 Once they had tackled pollutants and ammonia, they targeted nutrients — primarily nitrates, due to their propensity to encourage unwanted algal growth that can impede pumps and produce noxious odors.

-certain bacteria will, under anoxic conditions, utilize the oxygen tied up in oxygen-bearing inorganic compounds (such as nitrate) and chemically reduce them.
+To combat nitrates, these water treatment plants employed denitrification — a biological process in which certain bacteria will, under anoxic conditions, utilize the oxygen tied up in oxygen-bearing inorganic compounds (such as nitrate) and chemically reduce them.
 In the case of nitrates, the compounds are reduced to nitrogen gas.
 The nitrogen gas is then released harmlessly into the atmosphere, which is naturally composed of 78 percent nitrogen gas.
 Nitrates were once considered harm-less in ponds, but now we realize that they have a big impact on aquatic life.
 Nitrates impact a fish’s immune response and reproduction and reduce metabolic processes.
 Eventually, exposure to nitrates can result in death.

 In order to balance the nutrient levels in our ponds, we have relied too long on the addition of plants, which sometimes crowd the fish out of the pond, and constant water changes.
 Indeed, one of the primary reasons for frequent pond water changes is nitrate buildup.
 But now, taking a cue from the wastewater facilities, many pond builders are already taking advantage of the various types of anoxic filtration to reduce nitrates, saving water and labor for their customers.
 This method allows pond owners to reduce the frequency of water changes while still maintaining water in their ponds that is healthy and aesthetically pleasing.